khuyentran1401/code_image_to_text/README.md

 ```bash
 python -m image_converter images/carbon.png .py
 ```
-will convert the image to text like below and save the code to the file named `carbon.py`.
+This will convert the image to text like below and save the code to the file named `carbon.py`.

 ```python
 class DataLoader: